 Competent graduates develop systems and strategies for determining their level of understanding and confidence in addressing patients' health needs.
 This is an ongoing, continual process that requires discipline, reflection, and self-control.
 Graduates must possess the ability to self-evaluate and commit to refining their knowledge throughout their career as practitioners.

 MPH PROGRAM

-Please see the MPH Student Handbook for: Vision and Mission Statements Program Goals and Competencies
+Please see the MPH Student Handbook.

 GENERAL POLICIES

 JOINT DEGREE

 All students must complete both the MSPAS and the MPH degree requirements to graduate.
 The MPH is not optional.

 MAXIMUM HOURS/TIME-FRAME ALLOWED